cjgeyer/foo/README.md

-This is a toy R package to serve as an example statistical confusing classes.
+This is a toy R package to serve as an example for statistical confusing classes.

 It illustrates calling C or Fortran from R.

-Each function that calls C from R needs both the C function and an R function that calls (so users don't have to know about this).
+Each function that calls C from R needs both the C function and an R function that calls it (so users don't have to know about this).
 To illustrate this we have an R function `foo` ([package/foo/R/foo.R](package/foo/R/foo.R)) that calls either C or FORTRAN depending on an optional argument `type`.
 The functions that it calls are